-I submitted my PhD in February 2020.
+I passed my PhD in April 2020.
 The PhD studied the effect of European Integration on support for political institutions, but in doing so developed a general theory of how integration influenced mass politics.
 I spent the subsequent 200 pages proving I was wrong.
+The PhD was examined by Professors Sara Hobolt and Gerry Stoker, who didn’t mind null results.
 The abstract is below.

 Does European integration affect public support for political institutions and, if so, how?
 This is the broad research question this thesis poses.
 The central theme of this thesis is whether the long-term constraints entailed by European integration have had an impact on domestic mass politics in the European Union, and specifically on political support.
 That integration, European or otherwise, leads to the loss of political support has been claimed extensively within the literatures on Europeanisation, globalisation and political support, with little empirical examination.
 This academic interest has become more relevant as political elites and the public alike call for greater control over national decision-making and a reinvigoration of democratic participation.
 Building on the literatures on political support, Europeanisation and globalisation, the thesis tests the theoretical claim that European integration has had a negative impact on political support.
 Using a number of advanced quantitative methods which combines data from individual and aggregate level public opinion, political parties and countries, the thesis provides a rigorous empirical examination of how the purported ’politics of constraint’ shapes public opinion and the linkages between elites and their publics within the EU.